elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_01.md

     2. Describe the difference between FAIR and Open
     3. Determine whether a given type of training material can in principle be FAIRifyed
     4. List the main pros and cons of FAIRifying training materials

+## Prerequisites

+None, except the interest to continue reading further.

 ## The FAIR Data principles in details

 Preparing training materials is a fundamental step in developing new training sessions, which is time-consuming and demanding for both new and experienced trainers.
 One approach to solving this issue is by finding and (re)using already existent materials.
 However, it requires that the authors of these have shared, properly described, and made these available for (re)use.
 It can be difficult to locate online resources that are appropriate for your teaching goals and that don't have licence or copyright constraints.
 They frequently lack the necessary metadata to permit their (re)use, are dispersed across numerous repositories, or are compartmentalised within their original institutions.

 The FAIR data principles, which stand for findable, accessible, interoperable, and reusable, were released in 2016 [@PMID:26978244].
 The purpose of the FAIR Data Principles is to increase the value of data by making it simpler to find through the use of unique identifiers and simpler to combine and integrate through the use of formal shared knowledge representation.
 They were created to be understood/applied not only by humans but also by machines, in an automated way.
 Training materials are data as well, and as for any digital object, by applying and adopting the FAIR principles, we are adding value to them.

 ## Initial considerations for applying FAIR principles to training materials